Great Guy: Plot

-After the Chief Deputy of the Department of Weights and Measures is nearly killed in a car accident engineered by corrupt politician Marty Cavanaugh, he enlists ex-boxer Johnny Cave (Cagney) to take over his position.
+After the Chief Deputy of the Department of Weights and Measures is nearly killed in a car accident engineered by corrupt politician Marty Cavanaugh, he enlists ex-boxer Johnny Cave to take over his position.
 Johnny learns from Joe Green, the chief deputy, that there are men who are higher up in the organization than Marty.
 As the new leader, Johnny reiterates to his team the importance of their department and warns them that corruption is an ongoing hazard.

 Johnny then goes out into the field with his naive partner, Patrick James "Aloysius" Haley, investigating merchants who are accused of using faulty measures and cheating the public.
 He ends up fining a market for adding lead weights to stewing chickens and fining a gas station for routinely shortchanging its customers.
 In each case, the merchants try to bribe Johnny in exchange for ignoring their corrupt practices, but he adamantly refuses.
-Meanwhile, Johnny's fiancee, Janet Henry, criticizes him for being constantly hardheaded in his indefatigable pursuit of fighting corruption.
+Meanwhile, Johnny's fiancée, Janet Henry, criticizes him for being constantly hardheaded in his indefatigable pursuit of fighting corruption.

 Later on, Cavanaugh offers Johnny a cushy job with his organization in exchange for turning a blind eye to his citywide racket.
 After he refuses, Johnny is framed for both drunk driving and a robbery, but is then "exonerated" by an ornery Cavanaugh, implying that he can make or break him.
 Afterwards, the mayor, a puppet for Cavanaugh, offers Johnny a high paying job, but once again he refuses.